 Overall, the movement is excellent, however, with no Geneva stripes, circular graining, or chamfered edges – purists will surely question the price point.
 Despite the lack of traditional embellishments, the aesthetic is still very pleasing.

-The Ralph Lauren Automotive Skeleton timepiece is $50,000.
+The Ralph Lauren Automotive Skeleton timepiece retails for $50,000.